rishihahs/MineTheCloud/README.md

 ### How to Use
-After building, run MineTheClouds.app.
+1. Run MineTheClouds.app
-1. Select your world
+2. Select your world
-2. Click if you already have Minecraft in the cloud (i.e. when running this on a friend's computer)
+3. Click if you already have Minecraft in the cloud (i.e. when running this   on a friend's computer)
-3. Choose your cloud's location (Default: DropBox)
+4. Choose your cloud's location (Default: DropBox)
-4. Click the Button to setup Minecraft in the cloud
+5. Click the Button to setup Minecraft in the cloud

 ### Building from Source
 1. Open MineTheClouds.xcodeproj in Xcode - press Build